Romans Chapter 2

 7. and you know His will, and you examine the things to prove what is excellent, being taught from the law,

-8. and you are *confident in yourself to be both a guide to blind men and a light to the men in darkness;
+8. and you are *confident in yourself to be both a guide of blind men and a light of men in darkness;

 9. a strict schoolmaster of foolish men, a teacher of immature men, having the embodiment of knowledge and of the truth in the law;

-10. therefore, you man who teaches another, don’t you teach yourself?
-You man who preaches not to steal, do you steal?
+10. therefore, you man teaching another, don’t you teach yourself?
+You man preaching not to steal, do you steal?

 12. You who boast in the law, do you dishonor God through a deliberate violation of the law?

-13. For: “the name of God is blasphemed among the gentiles because of you4quotation/allusion to Ezekiel 36:20 just as it is *written.
+13. For: “God’s name is blasphemed among the gentiles because of you4quotation/allusion to Ezekiel 36:20 just as it is *written.

 14. For circumcision indeed benefits you if you practice the law.
 But if you are a deliberate violator of the law, your circumcision has become uncircumcision.